zaccolley/disco/README.md

 ### 3rd (placement)

-_I [started a partnership](http://rosedigital.co.uk) doing web developement and design, then going on to doing work with schools._
++ _I [started a partnership](http://rosedigital.co.uk) doing web development and design, then going on to doing work with schools._

 ### 4th